cloudflare/cloudflare-docs/content/ddos-protection/tcp-protection/concepts.md

 You can create a monitor filter for a new prefix that you are onboarding by using the expression to match against the prefix.

-Your already onboarded prefixes can remain protected with a one or more configured rules in mitigation mode.
+Your already onboarded prefixes can remain protected with one or more configured rules in mitigation mode.

 When onboarding a new prefix, you would configure a monitoring filter for this prefix and then add it to Advanced TCP Protection.